Hobak Bokkeum - Stir-fried Zucchini

 Ingredients Breakdown

-• Zucchini: The star of the dish, zucchini is sliced into thin rounds or half-moons for quick cooking.
-Its mild flavor and tender texture make it an ideal base for this stir-fry.
+• Zucchini: The star of the dish, sliced into thin half-moons for quick cooking.
+Its mild flavor and tender texture provide a perfect base for the stir-fry.

-• Saeujeot (Salted Shrimp) or Salt/Fish Sauce: These seasonings add depth and umami.
-Saeujeot is traditional, but you can substitute with salt or fish sauce if needed.
+Saeujeot (Salted Shrimp Paste) or Salt/Fish Sauce: These seasonings add depth and umami.
+Saeujeot is traditional, but you can substitute with fish sauce, soy sauce, or salt as needed.

-• Minced Garlic: Adds a fragrant, savory note that complements the zucchini perfectly.
+Minced Garlic: Adds a fragrant, savory note that complements the zucchini.

-• Scallion: Finely chopped for a fresh, crunchy element that brightens the dish.
+Scallion: Finely chopped to bring a fresh, crunchy element and brightness to the dish.

-• Sesame Oil: This ingredient brings a rich, nutty flavor to the stir-fry, enhancing the overall taste.
+Sesame Oil: Adds a rich, nutty flavor, enhancing the overall taste of the stir-fry.

-• Sesame Seeds: Crushed or whole, these seeds provide a pleasant crunch and additional flavor.
+Sesame Seeds: Lightly crushed or whole, they offer a pleasant crunch and additional flavor.

 Serving Suggestions